Becoming a team lead: a survival guide

-Then what are the right reasons to become a team lead?
+But if those are the wrong reasons to become a team lead, then what are the right reasons?
 I would sum them up like this:

 - I want to share my knowledge.
 One of the core parts of your job as a team lead is to grow your team.
-You do this best by sharing your knowledge, rather than being the one who puts knowledge into practice.
-Writing some code is important because it keeps you in touch with the team’s day-to-day work.
+You do this best by sharing your knowledge, rather than being someone who puts their knowledge into practice by writing code.
+Writing some code is important, because it keeps you in touch with the team’s day-to-day work.
 But in general the more code you write, the more the team relies on you, and the bigger bottleneck you become.

 - I enjoy mentoring others.
 Being one of the most experienced people on the team will put you in a prime position to be able to mentor others.
-Sharing your experience will improve the quality of your team’s output.
+Sharing your experiences with your team will help them learn and progress.
+It will also improve the quality of your team’s output.